Clifford Hocking

 Clifford Henry Hocking AM (9 February 1932 – 12 June 2006) was an Australian impresario and festival director.

 Biography

-He was born in Melbourne on 9 February 1932, the fifth brother in his family and the youngest.
+He was born in Melbourne on 9 February 1932 to Olive and Fred Hocking, the fifth brother in his family and the youngest.

 His first entrée into the arts world was as a messenger boy for ABC Radio in 1949.
 After travelling overseas he returned to Melbourne where he and a business partner opened Thomas' Records, which he managed until 1965.

 After meeting a then-unknown Barry Humphries in 1962, he became Humphries' manager for three Australian tours between 1962 and 1969 ("A Nice Night's Entertainment", "Excuse I" and "Just a Show").

-He also began to contract overseas artists to perform in Australia, such as Max Adrian, Ravi Shankar, Ali Akbar Khan and others.
+He also began to contract overseas artists to perform in Australia, such as Max Adrian, Ali Akbar Khan, Ravi Shankar, and others.